peter3579e/LetsSwitch/README.md

 1. Click on **Login with Google** Button
 2. Fill your peronsnal detail
-3. Click next questions
+3. Click **NEXT**
 4. Select the age range you prefer
-5. Choose any gender you are looking for or Leave it Empty
+5. Choose any gender you are looking for, or leave it empty
 6. Choose **English** as your subject
 7. Choose **Taipei** as your location